 With this method, you need to track of the car-related expenses for 12 weeks in a log book, which will determine the business-usage percentage of the expenses.
 The tax deduction that you can claim is going to be based on this business-usage percentage.
 All business or work-related travels must be recorded in the log book.
 This includes the start and end dates of the logbook, the starting and ending odometer readings, the total kilometres, and the business-use percentage from the 12-week period.

 The individual travel or journey must have a start and finish time log and odometer readings, plus the total distance journeyed and the reason for the business travel you made.
 Ensure that you keep all the receipts for the expenses incurred within the set period including cleaning and servicing.
 For the depreciation expense, you will need to keep the purchase details of your car or its tax invoice to calculate 25% of the purchase value.

 2. Cents Per Kilometer Method

 With this method, you can claim up to 5,000 kilometres each year.
-The claim can be calculated by determining the total kilometres of the business or work-related travels you made and multiplying it by the fixed-rate per kilometre, which is 66 cents.
-Depreciation and other car expenses are represented by this fixed-rate.
-The maximum travel distance of 5,000 kilometres will result to $3,300 highest claimable tax deduction.
+This is how to calculate it .
+Firstly determine the total kilometres of the business or work-related travels you have made.
+Then multiply it by the fixed-rate per kilometre, which is 66 cents.
+The fixed-rate is represented by depreciation and other car expenses.
+The maximum travel distance of 5,000 kilometres will result in $3,300 highest claimable tax deduction.

-You don’t need to keep receipts and other evidence to prove the total kilometres travelled by your vehicle, but a handwritten record of the business journeys may be required.
-If you work for ride-sharing companies like Uber, asking for official logs will be a great help.
+You don’t need to keep receipts and other evidence to prove the total kilometres travelled by your vehicle.
+Just a handwritten record of the business journeys If you work for ride-sharing companies like Uber, asking for official logs will be a great help.